LarraPress/blog-poster/README.md

 # Setting Up your first scraping job
 ScrapingJob classes handle ScrapingJobModel with all configs.
 To create your scraping job, go to dashboard.
 The URL of the dashboard depends on how and where you put its routes.
-If you not sure where are they kidly run this command:
+If you not sure where are they kindly run this command:
 ```bash
 php artisan route:list # on UNIX machines you can filter by adding "| grep blog-poster" without quotation marks
 ```